ats-tandjoeng7/School_District_Analysis/README.md

 The average math score for all students was **64.67573326141189**, which matched with the statistics displayed by `describe()`.
 We calculated the max reading and min reading scores by applying `max()` and `min()` functions, and stored the max_reading_score as well as min_reading_score (**10.5**) values for later use.

 ### Deliverable 4 Summary
 We applied either `loc` or `iloc` functions to analyze specific subsets based on certain condition(s).
-We also used boolean operators, like `&`, `|`, or `~`, to filter, index or slice, and select or group specific subsets.
+We also used Boolean operators, like `&`, `|`, or `~`, to filter, index or slice, and select or group specific subsets.
 We were able to analyze all the required datasets and our results matched well with the reference data.

 The mean reading score for all students in grades 11 and 12 combined was **74.900381**.
 I adopted a simplified conditional statement after verifying that there were no grades beyond grade 12<sup>th</sup> in our datasets.